Reporting year 2024

 Content

 PLEASE NOTE: Neither high nor low numbers of serious incident notifications alone should be interpreted as a performance measure of the local authority or its workforce.
 When interpreting data on serious incident notifications, local authority contextual information is an important consideration.
 Local authorities with larger populations tend to be more likely to report more serious incident notifications than those with smaller populations.
 Those with higher levels of deprivation also tend to be more likely to report higher rates of serious incident notifications than those with lower levels of deprivation.
-In addition, whilst reporting has improved in recent years, the Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified, particularly those relating to serious harm.
+In addition, whilst reporting has improved in recent years, the Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified.
 Data relating to population size, the number of children in need and deprivation have been included to provide further contextual information to the data on serious incident notifications.

 Variable names and descriptions